ray-x/go.nvim/README.md

 # go.nvim

-A modern golang neovim plugin based on treesitter and nvim-lsp.
+A modern go neovim plugin based on treesitter and nvim-lsp.
 It is written in Lua and async as much as possible.
 PR & Suggestions welcome.
 The plugin covers most features required for a gopher.